bdastur/notes/aws/advanced_networking.md

   trafffic shaping and security checks, with packket inspection and firewalling software.

+* If you have resources in multiple AZs and they share one NAT gateway, in the event that the NAT gateway's AZ is down, resources in other AZs loose internet access.
+* To create AZ independent architecture, create a NAT gateway in each AZ and configure your routing to ensure that resources use NAT gateway in the same AZ.

 ### VPC endpoints and Privatelink
 * To allow access to AWS services like S3, SQS, KMS and DynamoDB from a private subnet, which does not have access to internet.
 * Enables you to create a private connection between your VPC and another AWS service without requiring access over the internet, or a NAT interface, VPN connection or AWS direct connect.
 * VPC endpoint currently supports S3 and dynamodb.
 * Does not require an IGW, Nat device, VPN connection or AWS direct connect connections.
 * Instances in your VPC do not require public IP addresses to communicate with resources in